Conrad Rangali Resort

-Diving and snorkelling are excellent and you can take out the resort's catamarans, windsurfers and canoes.
+Diving and snorkeling are excellent and you can take out the resort's catamarans, windsurfers and canoes.
 For exploration further afield, you can charter a yacht to take you wherever you want.

 The Quiet Zone Pool and Bar is open to guests aged 16 and above, while the Main Pool is open to all guests.

-The dive centre is managed by Sub-Aqua, and offers both PADI and SSI courses.
+The dive center is managed by Sub-Aqua, and offers both PADI and SSI courses.
 There are numerous local dive spots, of which Manta Point is one of the most famous.